paulskirk53/Observatory-wiki/Power/Power Supply.md

  12 v batteries are the base source of power.

-The archived section below shows how power was supplied prior to summer 2025.
-Because the camera could not be made to work from a battery supply (you'd think it would be the ultimate stable supply), I installed the Victron Inverter which powers the following
+**Update relating to new power arrangements from May 2025** The archived section below shows how power was supplied prior to summer 2025.
+Because the camera could not be made to work from a battery supply (you'd think it would be the ultimate stable supply), I installed the Victron Inverter which powers the following:
+- computer
+- Cameras (814C and lodestar via USB
+- Computer monitor when it's required
+- USB hub
+Everything else - Sitech, Focuser, Rotator is powered directly from 12V fused circuits.